ayniro/RandomStuff/cpp_archiver/README.md

 Basic implementation, none of them work on binary files.

-Doesn't support correct Windows-style newline characters (so original and decoded files may not be exactly similar).
+Doesn't support Windows-style newline characters (so original and decoded files may not be exactly similar).

 ### Naive RLE Algorithm